bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_signals_main.md

 # Add menu entry to sidebar.
-[menu.5cta0]                       # name of menu section (main module) name = "Stochastic processes and random signals"        # name of this item in that menu weight = 120                           # location in that menu
+[menu.5cta0]                       # name of menu section (main module) name = "1.2 Stochastic processes and random signals"        # name of this item in that menu weight = 120                           # location in that menu

 +++